Amazon makes grocery delivery service free for U.S. Prime members

 Costs for Amazon's one-day delivery will nearly double to $1.5 billion during the holiday quarter from the second quarter, Chief Financial Officer Brian Olsavsky said last week.

+Separately, food delivery company GrubHub forecasted slowing revenue growth for the fourth quarter on Monday, citing competition, sending its shares down 41%.

+"I think they (Amazon) are seeing the same thing we are and that there is weakness in the private markets.
+There is a push for profitability.
+I think some of these companies are finally going to be held accountable for a lot of their investments," GrubHub's Chief Executive Officer Matt Maloney said in a post earnings call with analysts on Tuesday.

-(Reporting by Akanksha Rana in Bengaluru and Jeffrey Dastin in San Francisco; Editing by Maju Samuel)
+(Reporting by Akanksha Rana in Bengaluru and Jeffrey Dastin in San Francisco; Editing by Maju Samuel and Shailesh Kuber)

 ((akanksha.rana@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6749 1130; Twitter: @AkankshaRanaa;))